 The State of Washington is conducting a Disparity Study for its utilization of minority-, women- and veteran-owned business enterprises (M/W/VBEs).
-This research project is designed to ensure that such businesses have equal access to contracting opportunities on State prime contracts and associated subcontracts.
+This research project is designed to evaluate whether such businesses have equal access to contracting opportunities on State prime contracts and associated subcontracts.
 The study will also evaluate barriers to State contracting and recommend strategies to ensure all firms in the Washington community can participate in State opportunities.

 A Disparity Study involves compilation of evidence to determine whether M/W/VBEs have parity in State work, and if not, what narrowly tailored remedies might be supportable.
 The Study will include statistical evidence of the agencies’ utilization of M/W/VBEs, the availability of such businesses as a percentage of all firms in the State’s market area and relevant industries, and whether there are disparities, if any, between the availability of M/W/VBEs and their utilization on agency contracts and related subcontracts, and throughout the area economy as a whole.